Routing Assets Database

-The Routing Assets Database (RADb), formerly known as the Routing Arbiter Database is a public database in which the operators of Internet networks publish authoritative declarations of routing policy for their Autonomous System (AS) which are, in turn, used by the operators of other Internet networks to configure their inbound routing policy filters.
+The Routing Assets Database (RADb), formerly known as the Routing Arbiter Database is a public database in which the operators of Internet networks publish authoritative declarations of routing policy for their Autonomous Systems (AS), which are, in turn, used by the operators of other Internet networks to configure their inbound routing policy filters.
 The RADb, operated by the University of Michigan's Merit Network, was the first such database, but others followed in its wake, forming a loose confederation of Internet routing registries, containing sometimes-overlapping, and sometimes-conflicting, routing policy data, expressed in Routing Policy Specification Language (RPSL) syntax.

 History

 The RADb was developed in the early 1990s as part of the National Science Foundation (NSF)-funded Routing Arbiter Project.
 The Routing Policy Specification Language was subsequently retroactively formalized in RFC 2280, in January, 1998.

 Usage

-Historically, most larger Internet service providers, and all within the European RIPE NCC region require customers to be registered in an Internet Routing Registry prior to propagating BGP announcements of their routes.
+Historically, most larger Internet service providers, and all within the European RIPE NCC region, require customers to be registered in an Internet Routing Registry prior to propagating Border Gateway Protocol (BGP) announcements of their routes.
 This has not been a rigorously-enforced operational standard, however, and has declined since a peak in the early 2000s.